Hlidskjalf/Java-chat/README.md

 # Java-chat
 An old class project in Java.
-A small team of noobs built this from various influences.
+A small team of students built this from various influences.

 The idea was to create a program that could send and receive messages, and make use of sockets.
 Beginner Java course, sophmore year.